Blending security and design with citizen-centric services

 Get in touch with us.

-We are currently supporting more than 30 electronic passport programs around the world with expertise ranging from passport components, security features, biometric technology, security features, high-security printing to operated services like here in Norway.
+We are currently supporting more than 30 electronic passport programs around the world with expertise ranging from passport components, security features, biometric technology, security features, high-security printing, and passport scanners to operated services like here in Norway.

 To better serve our clients, we have built a structured approach and mode of contribution to government programs, sharing international experience, industrial know-how and working as a partner to public authorities in numerous countries.